-Concrete blocks and cinder blocks are both called CMUs, as well as splitface blocks and lightweight blocks.
-By definition, CMU is a "concrete masonry unit."
-CMUs are commonly used for the construction of commercial buildings, load-bearing foundation walls, and exterior retaining walls.
-However, there are big differences between CMUs.
+Concrete blocks and cinder blocks, as well as splitface blocks and lightweight blocks are all called CMUs (concrete masonry units).
+CMUs are used for the construction of commercial buildings, load-bearing foundation walls, and exterior retaining walls.
+However, there are big differences among CMUs.

 Standard concrete blocks are made from cast concrete – Portland cement, sand, and gravel.
 They typically weigh 38 to 43 lbs. per block.